Janvith/DBMS-lab/README.md

 # DBMS-lab
-This is 5th sem dbms lab programs
+This is 5th sem dbms lab programs..